shaharkadmiel/pySW4/docs/source/index.rst

 Introduction
 ------------
-pySW4 is an open-source project dedicated to provide a Python framewor for working with numerical simulations of seismic-wave propagation with SW4 in all phases of the task (preprocessing, post-processing and runtime visualization).
+pySW4 is an open-source project dedicated to provide a Python framework for working with numerical simulations of seismic-wave propagation with SW4 in all phases of the task (preprocessing, post-processing and runtime visualization).
 The functionality is provided through 5